View Ida Ray's Obituary on emissourian.com and share memories

 |

+Ida was born April 27, 1938, in Washington, to Leo Sullentrup and wife Rose, nee Strubberg.
+Ida received her education at St. Francis Borgia Grade School in Washington, and worked at several factories in Washington, over the span of her career.
+She retired from Sporlan Valve Co. in Washington.
+Ida enjoyed crocheting, watching game shows on television, spending time with her family and friends, and spending time on the Gasconade River.
+She was a member of St. Gertrude Catholic Church in Krakow.

-She is survived by two sons, Lawrence Kaver and wife Cathy, and Randy Ray, all of Union; four daughters, Rose McMahan and husband Charlie, Peggy Brinker and husband Jerry, Sharon Kluesner and husband Marvin, all of Washington, and Barb Collier and husband Mike, Union; other relatives and many friends.
+She is survived by two sons, Lawrence Kaver and wife Cathy, and Randy Ray, all of Union; four daughters, Rose McMahan and husband Charlie, Washington, Barb Collier and husband Mike, Union, Peggy Brinker and husband Jerry, and Sharon Kluesner and husband Marvin, all of Washington; 15 grandchildren; many great-grandchildren; other relatives and friends.

+Ida was preceded in death by one grandson, Thomas Haines; her parents; and one brother, James Sullentrup.

+Funeral services were held Saturday, Feb.
+1, at 11 a.m. at Oltmann Funeral Home, Washington, with the Rev. Carl Scheble officiating.